tanuj09971/rpsls-dapp/README.md

 - **Next.js:** The project is built using Next.js for server-side rendering (not currently used in the dapp) and easy React development.
 - **TypeScript:** The codebase is written in TypeScript for enhanced type safety.
+- **Material-UI:** A popular React UI framework that provides pre-designed components and styles based on the Material Design principles, offering a consistent and visually appealing look and feel to the application.
 - **Web3.js:** Web3.js is used to interact with the Ethereum blockchain and smart contract.

 ## Notes

 - The application assumes only two parties playing the game.
 - The design is minimalistic for demonstration purposes.
+- I may have considered creating theme palettes for colors, but for such a limited color scheme, I decided not to.

 ## Mixed Strategy Nash Equilibria